Mount Gibson Sanctuary: History

 Mount Gibson is a former pastoral lease, first granted in 1915 and used mainly for sheep grazing.
 More recently it was managed for its environmental values.
 It was acquired by AWC in 2001.
 Current programs include removal and control of feral animals, rehabilitation of degraded areas, and wildfire management.

 Landscape and climate

 Mount Gibson contains rocky ranges, floodplains, claypans, salt-lakes and sand-plains.
 The climate is semi-arid with winter rainfall and hot, dry summers.
 Average annual rainfall is 250–300 mm.

 Ecosystems

 Floristically, Mount Gibson contains elements of both the south-west region and the arid zone, due to its transitional location on the mulga-eucalypt line.
 Much of the reserve is dominated by Wheatbelt flora, largely cleared elsewhere, including extensive eucalypt woodlands, with stands of salmon gum, York gum and gimlet.

 Fauna

 Both red and western grey kangaroos are found on the reserve, emphasizing the transitional nature of its location.
 Other mammals are Mitchell's hopping mouse and the little long-tailed dunnart.
 Significant bird species include malleefowl, Major Mitchell's cockatoo and regent parrot.
+Western quolls were reintroduced to the sanctuary, initially, from 2016, in a predator-proof site, and later, in 2023 and 2024, outside that site.

 An indicator of floristic richness is a collection of over 100 species of native bees on the property.